 How Does Naloxone Work?

 Naloxone hydrochloride commonly goes by the name naloxone, not to mention the trade names, Evzio and Narcan.
 It is an opioid antagonist, meaning that it opposes the action of opioid molecules in the brain.
-Naloxone is a synthetic compound similar to the drug oxymorphone.
+Furthermore, naloxone is a synthetic compound similar to the drug oxymorphone.

 Opioids bind to several types of receptors in the brain.
 Once there, they have a depressant effect on the central nervous system (CNS) that can be sedating or possibly deadly.
-Naloxone hydrochloride has a higher affinity for opioid binding sites than heroin or prescription opioid painkillers.
+However, naloxone hydrochloride has a higher affinity for opioid binding sites than heroin or prescription opioid painkillers.
 Thus, it knocks these molecules off their receptor sites, reversing the effects of the opioids.
 Importantly, naloxone does not have any pharmacological effects of its own.
-In the absence of opioids, it does not stimulate opioid receptors or have other pharmacological activities that would make it pleasurable to use.
-This makes it important for the treatment of opioid dependence, as it would be undesirable to treat people addicted to opioids with a compound that has a high potential for abuse.
+Most importantly, in the absence of opioids, it does not stimulate opioid receptors or have other pharmacological activities that would make it pleasurable to use.
+This makes it ideal for the treatment of opioid dependence, as it would be undesirable to treat people addicted to opioids with a compound that has a high potential for abuse.

 When created in the laboratory, naloxone hydrochloride appears as an off-white powdery substance.
 It is available as an intravenous, intramuscular, or subcutaneous injection.
-Alternatively, it may be administered as a nasal spray.
-The nasal spray is particularly popular as an accessible, easy-to-administer option for emergency responders or family members of individuals at risk for overdose.
+Alternatively, individuals can administer it as a nasal spray.
+In particular, the nasal spray is popular as an accessible, easy-to-administer option for emergency responders or family members of individuals at risk for overdose.